Fall 2021 Preparation

-The University of Kansas Lawrence and Edwards campuses are planning a return to — as much as possible — in-person instruction and service this fall.
-Instructors and scheduling officers are building course schedules to offer in-person instruction for most courses that had been in-person prior to the pandemic.
+The University of Kansas Lawrence and Edwards campuses are planning a return to in-person instruction and service this fall.
+Instructors and scheduling officers have built course schedules to offer in-person instruction for most courses that had been in-person prior to the pandemic.

 While the KU campus will look similar to our pre-pandemic environment, we will continue with important COVID-19 health and safety measures to protect ourselves and our community.
 The most important step that any of us can take is to get vaccinated as soon as possible.